madhuharshithakakani/harshitha-portfolio/README.md

 # Hi, I’m Harshitha Kakani!
-### MPH Candidate | Public Health Data Scientist | Bioinformatics & Genetic Epidemiology Researcher
+### Recent MPH Graduate | Public Health Data Scientist | Bioinformatics & Genetic Epidemiology Researcher

 Welcome to my professional GitHub portfolio.
-I am a Master of Public Health candidate with research experience in **computational biology, molecular/genetic epidemiology, infectious disease surveillance, and health policy analytics**.
+I recently recieved my Master of Public Health from the University of Miami in December 2025 with research experience in **computational biology, molecular/genetic epidemiology, infectious disease surveillance, and health policy analytics**.

 I work across **R, Tableau, Python, SAS, SQL, and HPC** to analyze large-scale datasets (UK Biobank, NIH All of Us, dbGaP), and I’m passionate about using data to support **precision public health and health equity**.